+Links

-Links can be of two types, the type is set the first time they are relaxed by an option setting under the 'Mesh Tools' tab.
+Lines in the drawing are regarded as links, their type is set the first time they are relaxed by an option setting under the 'Relax Mesh Tools' tab.
+There are three types of links:

-- Guy Links: maintain an approximately constant length, irrespective of their tension - Cable links: maintain a constant tension, irrespective of their length.
+- Guy Links: maintain an approximately constant length, irrespective of their tension - Cable links: maintain a constant tension, irrespective of their length. - Combined links: maintain a constant tension, irrespective of their length.